orkunmuti/contractor-event-sourcing/server/README.md

 # Getting started with server

 This application is made by using `Node.js and Express library`.
+You can use [postman collection](https://github.com/orkunmuti/contractor-event-sourcing/blob/main/server/EventSourcing.postman_collection.json) to test endpoints.

 ### Scripts